espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 ### The Board: ESP32-C3-DevKit-RUST-1

-This sensor can be found on the [ESP32-C3-DevKit-RUST-1](https://github.com/esp-rs/esp-rust-board/tree/v1.2) and this is the board that will be used to create the component.
+We chose the sensor SHTC3, because it can be found on the [ESP32-C3-DevKit-RUST-1](https://github.com/esp-rs/esp-rust-board/tree/v1.2) development board.
+That is why, this is the board that we will use for developing the component.

 The **ESP32-C3-DevKit-RUST-1** development board has 2 sensors connected to the I2C peripheral on the following GPIOs: